Practical Ways to Create More Space within Shrinking Kitchens

 Another practical way to create more space in a small kitchen is the right use of light and colour palette along with accessories.
 White light is best suited and should be positioned in front, to help work with ease without shadows being a distraction.
 Also, installing under counter and cabinet lights can be perfect for ease of functioning.
 If the kitchen doesn’t have a window to allow for natural lighting then installing a mirror to reflect the light helps give the space a brighter feel.
 The kitchen colours can be chosen based on individual preference ranging from bold to cool or warm, subtle and delightful to airy.
 Accented colours help kitchens to stand apart.
 Over the past few years, consumers have been deviating from the common all-white kitchen interiors to neither too pale nor too dark colours.
 Charcoal grey, champagne, and cream colours have been gaining significant popularity amongst contemporary houses.

-Instagram, Pinterest and YouTube also provide a plethora of creative and innovative solutions (organizing hacks, use of pretty canisters, tiered shelving, drop-leaf table, pullout pantry amongst others) which can be customized to meet convenience and efficiency of small spaces.
+Instagram, Pinterest and YouTube also provide a plethora of creative and innovative solutions (organising hacks, use of pretty canisters, tiered shelving, drop-leaf table, pullout pantry amongst others) which can be customised to meet convenience and efficiency of small spaces.

 Making the most of what you have is often the best way forward when designing the space.
 Also, the plethora of statistics available gives the impression that the scope of developing a career exclusively focused on building and designing small kitchens is both fulfilling and lucrative.